www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

     * [ ] Support problem instances with more than 1 time step.
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.
-* [x] Create easy to use debug view of state via web server, that is active by default in dev-Config.
+* [ ] Create easy to use debug view of state via web server, that is active by default in dev-Config.
   * [x] `Cin.configure(env);`
   * This is provided via `GelDev#process` and the port 8448 is used for this by default.
+  * [ ] Fix layout refresh error.
+  * [ ] Refresh layout automatically.
 * [ ] Implement game of life with 2 players.
 * [ ] Implement game of life with 2 players, where each player has choices and wants to maximize its liveness.
 * [x] Find a name: crisis network = cin